STELLING MINNIS WINDMILL AND MUSEUM TRUST

 The museum tells the story of mills and millers, the local agricultural scene, and includes a diorama of the ancient manorial common of Stelling Minnis, one of the few remaining unenclosed commons in the South East.

-This water colour painting is by Derry Lowe, one of the Stelling Minnis Art Club members.
+This water colour painting is by Derry Lowe.

 For other historical information - visit the Historical Society Web Page - click here